Enjoy-Korea/help-center/src/pages/policies/terms_of_service_en.md

 **3.1.2 Role of EnkorStay**

 EnkorStay provides the platform for Hosts to list, offer, search, and book services.
-While we strive to offer the best experience, we cannot control the actions of Hosts or Guests.
+While we strive to offer the best experience, we cannot control the actions of Hosts or Tenants.
 EnkorStay may monitor platform use but is not obligated to do so.
 Content that violates these Terms may be blocked, edited, or removed at our discretion to maintain the platform’s quality and compliance.

 ## 4. Searching and Booking on EnkorStay